-CFexpress cards are the latest generation of what was once CompactFlash.
-These are fast memory cards designed to keep up with the demands of the latest cameras in terms of both high-resolution photos and video.
+CFexpress cards are the latest generation of what was once CompactFlash (CF card).
+These are high speed memory cards designed to keep up with the demands of the latest cameras in terms of both high-resolution photos and video.

 CFexpress cards use an interface called PCIe 3.0, as well as NVMe 1.3 protocols.
 You don’t really need to know the ins and outs of how this stuff works – the bottom line is that this is the kind of tech you would previously have found in computers and solid-state drives (SSDs), which are typically much faster than SD cards.

-Let’s take a closer look at the different types of CFexpress card on offer.
+Let’s take a closer look at the different types of CFexpress memory card on offer.

 CFExpress Types A, B and C: What are the differences?

-The main reason for this is because each card has a different number of PCIe data transfer lanes.
-The CFexpress Type A card has just one lane, while Type B has two and the largest Type C has four.
-This means the three types of cards offer different transfer speeds – Type A Cards have a maximum theoretical transfer speed of 1,000MB/s, Type B cards can theoretically reach 2,000MB/s and Type C cards, as discussed, can reach transfer speeds of up to 4,000MB/s.
+The main reason for this is because each of these types of memory card has a different number of PCIe data transfer lanes.
+The CFexpress Type A card has just one lane, Type B has two and type C has four.
+This means the three memory card types of cards on offer different transfer speeds – Type A Cards have a maximum theoretical transfer speed of 1,000MB/s, Type B cards can theoretically reach 2,000MB/s and Type C cards, as discussed, can reach transfer speeds of up to 4,000MB/s.

 Which cameras are CFexpress-compatible?

 Here is a partial list of current cameras that offer one or more CFexpress card slots: